-Target Area Name: Redevelopment District-Comprehensive Target Area Type: Local Target Area Other Target Area Description: None Revitalization Type: Comprehensive Other Revitalization Description: None
+Iau ble 47 - Geographic Priority Areas

+1 Area Name: Redevelopment District-Comprehensive

+Area Type: Local Target area

+Other Target Area Description:

+HUD Approval Date:

+% of Low/ Mod:

+Revital Type: Comprehensive

+Other Revital Description:

-Identify the neighborhood boundaries for this target area: The Redevelopment District does not follow easily stated boundaries, but can be seen by referencing the map attachment of the District.
+Identify the neighborhood boundaries for this target area.
+The Redevelopment District does not follow easily stated boundaries, but can be seen by referencing the map attachment of the District.
 The District includes the low-moderate-income Census Tracts of the City, and surrounds, but does not include the University of Northern Colorado.

 Include specific housing and commercial characteristics of this target area.
 Housing, as has been discussed frequently in the Plan, is the oldest in Greeley.
-Many streets are separated from the sidewalks by parkways, which historically were tree-lined.
+Many streets are separated from the sidewalks by parkways, which historically were treelined.
 Infrastructure in much of the District includes alleys.
 There is a variety of housing types, including single-family, multi-family and, particularly in the neighborhoods around the University of Northern Colorado, single-family houses converted to multi-family.
 New developments of "millennial-friendly" housing are being constructed along 8th Avenue, where retail/commercial will be located on the main floor and housing units above.

 There are a number of commercial areas within the District, including the 8th Avenue corridor into downtown, 16th Street by the University, downtown, and the 9th Street corridor from downtown to 35th Avenue.
-There are two walking mall-type commercial developments south of the University, which include big-box stores and national food/grocery chains like Ace Hardware, Big!
+There are two walking mall-type commercial developments south of the University, which include bigbox stores and national food/grocery chains like Ace Hardware, Big!
 Lots, Starbucks, King Soopers, and Burger King (along with locally-owned businesses).